AndroidPillars/Flutter/CHAPTER-5.md

 # Classes and Objects

-- A class is simply a blueprint and is used to create all of the things that we're going to be showing in our app and the user is going to be interacting with.
+- A template (blueprint) for creating objects (the real thing) that we're going to showing in our app.
-- So essentially, everything that makes up our app is going to be created using a blueprint that's called a class.
 - A class has two important things (i.e.) Properties and Methods.
 - Example: If we take a car color and numberOfSeats is properties and drive(), break() is Methods.
+- It is a basic unit of Object Oriented Programming and represents the real life entities.
+- For example, we can take a Car -> Car is an object.

 __Creating the Class__